 Prospects don’t know you.
 They don’t know who you are.
 They don’t know your family.
 They don’t know anything about you.

 Sales is just a game.

 Imagine if every time a little kid played soccer and lost, they cried and pouted.
 You just can’t take this stuff that seriously.

 When I was first learning to make calls, I took this approach: If someone was getting rude or snippy with me on the phone, I got playful.
 I would really make it a game.

 That doesn’t necessarily mean that it would turn that specific interaction into something more positive.
 Maybe it did, maybe it didn’t.
 But it always made it so that every rejection just rolled right off my back.

 Easy Phone Sales Tip #4: Call really early and really late.

 This is one of the simplest easy phone sales tips I can give you, but it’s incredibly powerful.

 When do you think the majority of salespeople are making their dials during the course of the day?
 If you said something like between 10:00 and 11:30 or 1:00 and 3:00, then you’re right.

-The majority of calls from salespeople are made at those times.
+The majority of phone sales calls from salespeople are made at those times.
 At a lot of organizations, this is call time.